-For years now, housing supply in London has struggled to keep up with demand, creating an acute imbalance in the city’s real estate market and driving up prices.and this target is not being met.
+For years now, housing supply in London has struggled to keep up with demand, creating an acute imbalance in the city’s real estate market and driving up prices.
+Over 49,000 new homes are required per annum for the next two decades and this target is not being met.
 The imbalance is at its most severe in areas that offer the most value, such as east London.

-The development of, further .
-The arrival of Crossrail, is further increasing demand and driving price growth as it transforms rail transport in London, cutting journey times across the city, while having a significant impact on property prices and investment.
+The development of Canary Wharf in the early 1990s set things in motion for the transformation of east London, further fuelled by the London 2012 Olympics.
+The arrival of Crossrail, Europe’s largest construction project, is further increasing demand and driving price growth as it transforms rail transport in London, cutting journey times across the city, while having a significant impact on property prices and investment.

 The Crossrail effect

-Woolwich tops JLL’s list of ‘.
-Average residential prices have already risen by 25% around Woolwich station since 2008, with average asking prices increasing by 18% in the year to August 2016 and further growth expected as the opening of approaches and investment in the area continues.
+Average residential prices have already risen by 69.8% around Woolwich station since the announcement of Crossrail in 2010, and are expected to rise by 15% in the next 5 years.
+Further growth expected as the opening of Woolwich Crossrail station in December 2018 approaches and investment in the area continues.

 Crossrail in Woolwich is part of a new waterfront masterplan – an area that has undergone a dramatic transformation.
 The Royal Arsenal Riverside development is a GBP1.2 billion mixed-use scheme set on an 88-acre brownfield site with almost 1km of riverside frontage.
 It will include a prominent cultural quarter with parks, retail, food and beverage outlets and a performing arts venue.